Under the Sun (2015 film): Filming

 North Korea permitted only Mansky, cinematographer Alexandra Ivanova, and a sound assistant to visit the country.
-Unknown to North Korean authorities, Mansky hired a Russian translator who was fluent in Korean, but had no experience in sound recording, to act as the sound assistant.
-Mansky explained, "She [the translator] was our spy.
+Unknown to North Korean authorities, Mansky hired a Russian translator who was fluent in Korean, but had no experience in sound recording, to act as the sound assistant, explaining: "She [the translator] was our spy.
 It helped us know what they [the North Korean handlers] were planning for us."
 Mansky and his crew made three trips to North Korea, spending a total of two months in the country.
-Although the film makers had initially been granted three different shooting periods, North Korean officials cancelled the scheduled third visit citing the ebola outbreak.
-Baumann said about the cancelled visit, "Personally, I think they didn’t like us shooting with any kind of slight aggravation."
-Baumann revealed that Mansky would get so frustrated with his North Korean handlers repeatedly instructing him on how to film, and would sometimes turn the camera and begin filming them.
+Although the filmmakers had initially been granted three different shooting periods after their initial research trip, North Korean officials cancelled the scheduled third shoot, citing the Ebola outbreak.
+Baumann said about the cancelled visit: "Personally, I think they didn't like us shooting with any kind of slight aggravation", as "Manskiy would get frustrated with the North Koreans telling him how to film all the time, to the point where he would turn around and start filming them on set."

-At the end of each day's shoot, authorities would review the footage and delete scenes they deemed unacceptable.
-To get around this censorship and record unscripted moments, Mansky allowed digital cameras to roll throughout the shoot even after North Korean handlers yelled "cut".
-The crew employed a recording system that recorded all footage on two separate memory cards.
-The crew submitted one of the memory cards to North Korean authorities for inspection and hid the other copy.
-According to producer Simone Baumann, "The camerawoman is very brave.
+At the end of each day of filming, North Korean authorities would review the footage and delete scenes they deemed unacceptable.
+To get around this censorship and record unscripted moments, which Mansky captured by continuing to record with his digital cameras after the handlers yelled "cut", his crew employed a recording system that saved all footage to two separate memory cards, and Mansky submitted one of the cards to the North Koreans for inspection, while hiding the other copy.
+According to Baumann: "The camerawoman is very brave.
 She put [the memory card] in her trousers when she went to the toilet.
 They gave one of them to the North Koreans, and the second one they took with them."
-The film crew then smuggled the footage out of North Korea.
+The film crew then smuggled the complete footage out of North Korea.

 The version of the film containing scenes approved by North Korea is 60 minutes long, while the "director's cut" featuring unapproved footage is 106 minutes.